shelleyolivia/learn-tutorials/polkadot/create-an-amm-on-polkadot-using-ink.md

 ## Part 4.
 Constructor

-Our constructor takes `_fees` as a parameter that determines the percent of fees the user is charged when doing a swap operation.
-The value of `_fees` should be between 0 and 1000(exclusive).
-Then any swap operation will be charged **_fees/1000** percent of the amount deposited.
+Our constructor takes `_fees` as a parameter which determines the percent of fees the user is charged when performing a swap operation.
+The value of `_fees` should be between 0 and 1000 (exclusive) so that any swap operation will be charged **_fees/1000** percent of the amount deposited.
 ```rust
 /// Constructs a new AMM instance
 /// @param _fees: valid interval -> [0,1000)